Aaditya1011/Email-spam-classifier/README.md

 Converts input text to lowercase.
 Removes punctuation and stopwords.
 Applies stemming to improve feature consistency.

 Model:
 The classification model is built using the Multinomial Naive Bayes algorithm from scikit-learn.

 Accuracy:
 The model has an accuracy of 97% on the test dataset.

 Deployment:
 The model is deployed using Streamlit, a web application framework, allowing for easy interaction and testing of the model via a user-friendly interface.

-Requirements
+Requirements:
 To run the project, you will need to have the following Python libraries installed:
 scikit-learn: For the Naive Bayes classification.
 nltk: For text processing (tokenization, stopwords removal, and stemming).
 streamlit: For building the interactive deployment interface.